videos free →

 - Be free of toxicity, trolls, and ads.
 (Bye bye, Facebook.
 We love you, but...)

-Because we need more than just information.
+We need more than just information.
 We need insights we can trust.
 We need friendship to help us live lives of hope and meaning.

-Who this group is not for:
+Who this community is not for:

 For any community to mean something and take action, there must be focus.
 And our community exists for a clear goal: unity, friendship, and formation.

 Pope Francis is a source of unity for us.
 Please don't enter if you reject Pope Francis and the 2nd Vatican Council, thrive on impending apocalyptic prophecies, polarized politics, and constant argument.